microsoft/rust-for-dotnet-devs/README.md

 The document sources can be found in the `src` directory.
 It is structured for rendering with [mdBook].

-[Install mdBook] or start-up [`devcontainer.json`].
+[Install mdBook] locally or start-up [`devcontainer.json`].
 If you've never used Dev Containers, check out [Developing inside a Container using Visual Studio Code Remote Development][vscode-dc].

 Then to render for reading in a Web browser, run: